What is DMZ? Call of Duty Warzone 2.0's new mode explained

 Of course, given the high levels of risk attached to a run in DMZ compared to Warzone's battle royale modes, there has to be an incentive to play it.

-This is where mission rewards come in - successful missions and runs in DMZ will give you welcome rewards, from small things like double XP tokens to spend and weapon charms to bigger deals like actual permanent weapon blueprints and operator skins.
+This is where mission rewards come in - successful missions and runs in DMZ give you welcome rewards, from small things like double XP tokens to spend and weapon charms to show off, to bigger deals like actual permanent weapon blueprints and operator skins.

 If some of these are exclusive to the mode, expect them to become status symbols among the best players.